CarInsurance.com Insights

 Final thoughts: Buying car insurance online vs. an agent

 When buying car insurance online vs. through an agent, this choice depends on what makes you comfortable and the complexity of your insurance needs.
-Sure, many factors affect this choice, including the ease of purchasing a policy, the ability to answer your questions, how simple it is to compare quotes and your self-confidence in getting the right coverages and discounts.
+Sure, many factors affect this choice, including the ease of purchasing a policy, the ability to answer your questions, how simple it is to compare quotes, and your self-confidence in getting the right coverage and discounts.

 Sometimes, even when shopping for car insurance online, you must speak with an agent or customer service representative to finalize your policy purchase.